 Initially she trained as a painter, graduating with a BA Fine Art, University of Newcastle upon Tyne; she also has an MA in Cultural History from the Royal College of Art, London, with a thesis on body image and sexuality in art by women; and a PhD in Art Theory from the University of Leeds (supervisor: Griselda Pollock), with a thesis on the implications of the work of philosopher Luce Irigaray for women artists.

-My research explores the intersection of feminism and art, and aims to develop thinking about the relationship between the practice and theory of each in what has been and continues to be a highly productive juncture.
-What drives me is an interest in how 'art' and 'feminism' have informed each other, challenged each other, and created new ways of thinking and making, and a desire to make this dynamic legible in my work.
+Hilary's research explores the intersection of feminism and art, and aims to develop thinking about the relationship between the practice and theory of each in what has been and continues to be a highly productive juncture.
+What drives her is an interest in how 'art' and 'feminism' have informed each other, challenged each other, and created new ways of thinking and making, and a desire to make this dynamic legible in her work.

 Forthcoming: ReSisters: Activism, Art and Feminist Resistance (Duke U.P.)

 Forthcoming: Feminist Art: A History (WileyBlackwell).
 Single-author volume.